ahmet-celik/fontuley/README.md

 Fontuley
 ========

-This project is intended to provide some tools to make it easier to inspect fonts and modify fonts.
+This project is intended to provide some tools to make it easier to work with fonts; eg,
+- inspect fonts
+  -- view the cmap including the tables and segments
+- modify fonts
+  -- subset a font
+  -- convert from ttf to woff

 The initial tool will display the table of contents of a TrueType/OpenType font.